benedictjones/EiM_MaterialProxy/README.md

 1. Install the provided conda environment called **eim_env.yml**.
 This can also be accessed on https://anaconda.org/benedictjones/eim_env .

-    To install open a terminal in the root folder and run:
+    To install the environment, open a terminal in the root folder and run:

     ```conda env create -f eim_env.yml -n eim_env```